 Be sure that you are removing any wilted or obviously dead flowers from the plant to help it grow new and better flowers.
-You c an harvest any time you want during the growing season.
-However, you’ll want your lavender plants to keep most of it’s dead foliage for winter as it protects itself from the harsh elements during this frigid time period.
+You can harvest any time you want during the growing season.
+However, you’ll want your lavender plants to keep most of its dead foliage for winter as it protects them from the harsh elements during this frigid time period.

 Propagating Spanish Lavender

 Propagating lavender is extremely easy, all you need to do is cut a stem that is about 6 inches long.
 Dip the stem in some rooting hormone then stick the stem in a pot or container with potting soil or sand.
 Be sure that they are in a place they can receive partial shade until their roots begin to form.
 Once they’ve acclimated and look healthy, you’ll be able to plant them somewhere in your garden.
 Give it water as needed but make sure not to overwater them at first either.